bob123456678/TrainControl/Readme.md

 **Layout View**

-Layouts are downloaded automatically from the CS2, or configurable manually via a layout file with the CS3.
+Track diagrams for your layout are downloaded automatically from the CS2, or configurable manually via local layout files if using the CS3.
 All components (switches, signals, S88, routes) are clickable and reflect the layout state.
 Multiple pages can be opened across unlimited popup windows.

+On Windows, you can also edit local track diagrams via a bundled app.

 ![UI screenshot: layout](assets/ui_layout.png?raw=true)